mr-abhishek-kumar-singh/portfolio/index.md

       `    - Device: ${browser}`,
       "",
       "[!]
 Identity confirmed.",
-      "About time you arrived!!",
+      "About time you arrived.",
-      "I've been expecting you."
+      "I've been expecting you..."
     ];

     const terminal = document.getElementById("matrix-terminal");